Aase Texmon Rygh

 Aase Texmon Rygh, (April 13, 1925 – May 21, 2019) was a Norwegian sculptor working in the modernist style.

 Early life and education

 Aase Texmon Rygh was born in Troms County, Norway.
 She studied at the Norwegian National Academy of Craft and Art Industry from 1944 until 1946.
 Two years later, she studied at the Royal Danish Academy of Fine Arts, under Einar Utzon-Frank, for one year.
 In 1950, she visited Paris, where she visited the Louvre.
 The visit would be pivotal in shaping her career as a professional artist.

 Career

 Texmon Rygh primarily exhibited in Norway, with a retrospective exhibition at the Henie-Onstad Art Centre in 1992.
-She has had solo works and participated in group exhibitions in Oslo, Bergen, Antwerp and Sao Paulo.
+She has had solo works and participated in group exhibitions in Oslo, Bergen, Antwerp and São Paulo.

 Work

 The Möbius series were Texmon Rygh's signature works.
 They are sculptures based on the mathematical Möbius strip as the German mathematician August Ferdinand Möbius developed.